Introducing a new platform for strategic growth

 Sometimes it even requires new talent with fresh ideas across product, finance, and GTM to transition, and these people need time to make their mark.
 For Dyn, it clearly positioned us as a strategic acquisition target for the technology juggernauts and Fortune 500 purchasers where we famously found our home inside Oracle.
 I’m certain that if we didn’t uplift our messaging, product strategy, and GTM, which resulted in getting such a compelling buyout offer, the retrench and broader lens we placed ourselves in as a platform would have hardened our moat for tremendous independent scale.
 Either way, Dyn was a massive win for all making a genuine impact on the world.
 Your company will be too if you commit, are consistent, and play the long game.

-The Importance of Platform Companies
+The Value of Platform Companies

 It’s not about selling feeds and speeds.
 It’s about selling business value to enterprises.